BCom National Income of India Notes Study Material

 Trends of National Income during Planning Period

-The following Table shows the growth rates of national income during different five year plans in post-independence era.
+The following Table shows the growth rates of national income during different five-year plans in the post-independence era.

-During Ninth Plan, the growth rates of GNP, NNP and per capita income declined to 5.7%, 5.5% and 3.6% respectively, but in Eleventh Plan (2007-12) the growth rates bounced back to highest level by 8%.
+During Ninth Plan, the growth rates of GNP, NNP, and per capita income declined to 5.7%, 5.5%, and 3.6% respectively, but in Eleventh Plan (2007-12) the growth rates bounced back to the highest level of 8%.
 7.8% and 6.3% respectively.
-In Eleventh Planning period is a period of the global slowdown, had 8% grown in Gross National Income was satisfactory growth in comparison to expected growth rate (8.6%) in national income.
+In Eleventh Planning period is a period of global slowdown, with 8% growth in Gross National Income was satisfactory growth in comparison to the expected growth rate (8.6%) in national income.
+(BCom National Income of India Notes Study Material)

 CAUSES OF SLOW GROWTH OF NATIONAL INCOME IN INDIA

-The slow growth rate of national income of India during post-independence period caused by following factors:
+The slow growth rate of national income of India during the post-independence period was caused by the following factors:

-- Poor Industrial Development: Another important cause behind slow growth of National Income of India is the poor rate of development of National Income.
-During different planning period we have excessive focused on the development of Industry but it has failed to maintain sustainable growth rate.
-Hence, it has resulted poor growth of national income.
+- Poor Industrial Development: Another important cause behind the slow growth of the National Income of India is the poor rate of development of National Income.
+During the different planning periods, we have excessively focused on the development of Industry but it has failed to maintain a sustainable growth rate.
+Hence, it has resulted in poor growth of national income.

-- Lack of Capital: India is facing capital deficiency since independence period.
-For infrastructural development, establishment of industry, transport, communication etc. there is a huge requirement of working capital.
+- Lack of Capital: India is facing capital deficiency since the independence period.
+For infrastructural development, the establishment of industry, transport, communication, etc. there is a huge requirement for working capital.

-- Growth of Population: High growth rate of population have affected savings and investment of India in very badly.
-Problem of population is the main cause of low per capita income and slow growth rate of national income in India.
+- Growth of Population: High growth rate of the population has affected the savings and investment of India very badly.
+The problem of population is the main cause of low per capita income and the slow growth rate of national income in India.

 SUGGESTIONS TO RAISE NATIONAL INCOME IN INDIA